rishabhgoel0213/rishabhgoel0213/README.md

   A modular learning framework for two-player perfect-information games, inspired by DeepMind’s AlphaZero.

 - **ServerWebApps**
-  A private, Tailscale-based infrastructure for quickly prototyping and deploying personal web apps, often built with AI-assisted workflows.
+  A private, Tailscale-based infrastructure for quickly prototyping and deploying personal web apps that I build with Codex.

 - **CPSolutions**
   My solutions to competitive programming problems, primarily in Java and C++.